 As there will be a variety of forms of engagement and assessment, you will also receive feedback in a variety of forms.
 This may be formal or informal, from peers or from tutors, written or oral, in class or outside, and may relate to assessed or unassessed work.
 You will, of course, continue to receive high quality feedback from academic staff.

-Currently, some students registered with Disability Services are permitted reasonable adjustments in exams, in order to ensure equity of treatment with other students.
-Such reasonable adjustments will remain in place.
+Some students registered with Disability Services have been permitted reasonable adjustments in exams, to ensure equity of treatment with other students.
+Such reasonable adjustments remain in place.

 It is hoped that reducing the number of exams will encourage greater use of more inclusive forms of assessment, whereby adjustments do not need to be made: this will be beneficial to all students.

-Students registered with Disability Services should be confident that the procedures for Individual Student Support Agreements (ISSAs) will not be affected by changes to the academic year structure.
+Students registered with Disability Services should be confident that the procedures for Individual Student Support Agreements (ISSAs) have not been affected by changes to the academic year structure.

 The Development Weeks will provide students with a range of opportunities: to gain skills beyond those embedded within their programmes; to meet people from across the University; and to realise ideas in a supportive environment.